tighten/podcast-subscriber/readme.md

 ### Facebook Setup
 It's a pain in the butt.

 It involves many steps of approval from Facebook.
-I am writing this readme and can't even get them to approve the pages_messaging_subscriptions permission you need to make this fully work.
-Good luck.

-Also update config/botman/facebook to have your domains Also make sure to set up your `FACEBOOK_URL` env var so the links work.
+Also update config/botman/facebook to have your domains.

+Also make sure to set up your `FACEBOOK_URL` env var so the links work.